-New Zealand: 7.8-magnitude quake rocks south, triggers tsunami
+New Zealand: At least 2 dead in series of quakes

 Story highlights

-- Tsunami hits country's eastern coast
+- Small tsunami hits country's eastern coast, although warning has since been lifted

-Initial waves may not be the largest and they could continue for several hours, the Civil Defense posted, as tsunami-warning sirens wailed across the island.

-"The first tsunami waves have arrived but it is too early to know what damage or casualties there may have been.
-Further waves should be expected and may be larger or more dangerous," the Civil Defense Ministry said in a statement.
-"New Zealanders should stay off the beaches, stay out of the water, and not go sightseeing."
+(CNN)A series of powerful earthquakes jolted New Zealand's South Island Monday, triggering a tsunami and sending aftershocks across the country that left at least two dead, officials said.

+The first event, a 7.8-magnitude quake, struck just after midnight Monday near the coastal community of Kaikoura, some 93 kilometers (55 miles) northeast of the city of Christchurch, the US Geological Survey reported.

+It triggered waves of 2.49 meters (8 feet) above usual tide levels, the highest he has seen in his 38 years in New Zealand, Philip Duncan of Weather Watch New Zealand said.

+An initial tsunami warning was lifted but temblors continued Monday afternoon.
+A 6.2-magnitude quake struck around 1:30 p.m.
+39 kilometers west-southwest of Kaikoura, further north of Christchurch.

 New Zealand is a South Pacific nation of islands, the two largest being the North and South islands, which are home to most of the population.
-Slightly more than 1 million people live in the South, while the North has more than 3 million.
+Aftershocks from South Island reverberated all the way to Wellington, the country's capital on the North Island, where residents were told to stay indoors Monday.

+The New Zealand Defense Force posted aerial images of a huge landslide in the northern part of the South Island, which blocked the road from Christchurch to Kaikoura.

+"It is clear from the photos taken by our personnel that the major route from Christchurch to Kaikoura is impassable, Air Commodore Darryn Webb, Acting Commander Joint Forces New Zealand, said.

 'It's going to be a long night'

 In Christchurch, memories of a devastating 6.3-magnitude earthquake in 2011 are still fresh for many.
-That quake killed 185 people and injured thousands, and reduced swathes of the city's historic area to rubble.
+That quake killed 185 people and injured thousands, and reduced swaths of the city's historic area to rubble.

 "The land has been very peaceful for many, many months.
-So this is bringing back all the rare memories," Chet Wah, owner of Designer Cottage B&B in Christchurch, told CNN.
+So this is bringing back all the rare memories," said Chet Wah, owner of Designer Cottage B&B in Christchurch.

 "I just checked with all the guests.
 They are alright.
 It is scary.
 It's going to be a long night."

-Christchurch, on the South Island's eastern coast, has a population of over 340,000 people, the most recent census shows.
+Christchurch, on the South Island's eastern coast, has a population of more than 340,000 people, the most recent census shows.

 Powerful aftershocks